 Our Journal welcomes Special Issues, a set of articles related to the similar themes or projects of broad interest.
 Typically 6-8 articles in each special issue.

-Cardiology & Cardiovascular Research; we do not charge the end user when accessing a manuscript.
+Journal of Psychiatry Research & Reports do not charge the end user when accessing a manuscript.
 Our journal allows all the researchers, scholars and other scientific communities to view, download, or distribute an article in any medium.
 The costs of website maintenance and other services are recovered by charging a publication fee from the research sponsors or authors for each article that they publish.
 Authors who lack the funds to cover the publication fees may request a discount.
 Authors from developing and transitional countries are given priority in order to support their research interests.